pouyana/CarND-Path-Planning-Project/writeup.md

 ### Make a complete loop of the highway 6946m

 This works and the longest time I tested the car travelled more than 10 miles.

-## Reflection

-The help video and the discussions about the `spline` helped me a lot to create an acceptable trajectory with smooth lane changes, smooth transition between hight and low speed (small jerks).